AItransCompetition/simple_emulator/README.md

 ### congestion_control_algorithm.py

-In this module, you have to implement a class with member function "make_decision" and "append_input".
+In this module, you have to implement a class with member function "on_packet_sent" and "cc_trigger".
 So we recommend you to accomplish this by inheriting from the object of "CongestionControl" implemented in "cc_base.py" in case you forget these.

 Here we provided some simple algorithms about congestion control to help you being familiar with this competition.
-Like [Reno](https://github.com/AItransCompetition/DTP_Demo/blob/master/demo_reno.py) and an example about [reinforcement learning](https://github.com/AItransCompetition/DTP_Demo/blob/master/demo_rl.py) implemented by tensorflow.
+Like [Reno](https://github.com/AItransCompetition/Simple_Demo/blob/master/demo_reno.py) and an example about [reinforcement learning](https://github.com/AItransCompetition/Simple_Demo/blob/master/demo_rl.py) implemented by tensorflow.

-#### make_decision
+#### on_packet_sent

-For the member function "make_decision", we will call it every time I want to send a packet.
+For the member function "on_packet_sent", we will call it every time I want to send a packet.
 And it should return a dictionary with window size and send rate according to the information from "_input_list", just like below.

 ```json
 {